-Essex Fire Authority is committed to reducing its environmental impact on Essex and working towards sustainable development in its operations.
+We are committed to reducing our environmental impact on Essex and are working towards sustainable development in our operations.

-Since 2007 ECFRS has had a set of targets for reducing CO2 and our negative impact on the environment.
+Since 2007 Essex County Fire and Rescue Service (ECFRS) has had a set of targets for reducing CO2 and our negative impact on the environment.
 In 2009 the following updated targets were agreed:

 - Reduction of ECFRS carbon footprint by 80% from the 2006 baseline by 2050